 OLTE is defined as any professional development opportunity (PDO) in education for teachers of English to speakers of other languages (TESOL) where at least 80% is delivered online.
-These PDOs may include professional development courses, certificates, diplomas, and/or degree programs delivered by for-profit education organizations, professional organizations, and colleges/universities.
+These PDOs may include professional development courses, certificates, diplomas, and/or degree OLTE is any professional development opportunity in education for teachers of English to speakers of other languages where at least 80% is delivered online. programs delivered by for-profit education organizations, professional organizations, and colleges/universities.